Compare Eco Funerals and Woodland Burial Services

-Type your location in the search bar to find a green funeral service provider near you.
+Type your location in the search bar to find your nearest Funeral Partners funeral home.

 Compare and select a funeral home

-Find the most convenient funeral director and gain more information about the high-quality services they provide.
+Find your funeral director and gain more information about the high-quality services they provide.

 Speak to one of our dedicated and knowledgeable team, who can explain the process and the different options available.

 Your questions answered

 What is a woodland burial?

 A woodland burial, which may be referred to as a “green” burial or natural burial, is an alternative to a traditional funeral or cremation.
 They usually occur in rural locations such as wooded areas, forests or meadows – not traditional cemeteries – and offer a picturesque final resting place for your loved one.

 Each woodland burial site will, in different ways, consider the environmental impacts of laying someone to rest.

 We would encourage you to look at the individual woodland burial ground you may be interested in to find out more about the way each burial ground is managed and maintained from an environmental or “green” perspective.